 A recurring headline has been about diketones like diacetyl being found in some e-liquid.
 This group of flavoring chemicals is believed to be responsible for a deadly disease called popcorn lung when it is inhaled in large quantities (like in the case of workers in popcorn manufacturing facilities).
 Diketones are not present in all e-liquid, but a 2014 study by Dr. Konstantinos Farsalinos concluded that diacetyl and acetyl propionyl are “avoidable risks.”
 Following that, many manufacturers reformulated their products and eliminated them.
 Others began publishing testing showing the levels of the diketones in their products.

 Diketones are present in cigarettes too, at 100-750 times the level of any e-liquid.
 Yet, even though smoking ravages the lungs in other ways, it isn’t associated with popcorn lung.
-Considering the much larger quantities of diketones in cigarette smoke, the comparatively small amounts in vapes is not likely to be a threat.
-That’s not to say diketones are safe for inhalation, but the safer choice between vaping and smoking should be clear, considering the amounts present.
+Considering the much larger quantities of diketones in cigarette smoke, the comparatively small amounts in vapes are not likely to be a threat.
+That’s not to say diketones are safe for inhalation, but the safer choice between vaping and smoking is clear, considering the amounts present.

 Smoking causes and contributes to a variety of oral health problems.
 Of course, it’s well-known that smokers are at high risk for mouth, throat and esophageal cancers.
 But cigarettes can also cause dental and periodontal disease, including gingival (gum) disorders.
 And cigarette smoke can alter the bacteria in the mouth (microbiome), making existing periodontal problems worse.

 There isn’t much information available about medical side effects of vaping on oral health.
 A recent literature review in the Journal of Oral Pathology & Medicine summarized the state of the science, noting the “paucity of evidence.”
 However, the authors summarized a few interesting findings.